 The sun’s rays were beating down on the ocean floor in columns of glittering light, and this majestic creature moved gracefully above the sand.
 Each tentacle surrounded by waving purple, sending it in motion.
 It was like a dance.
 A ballet, with one dancer.
 He would swim in and out of sun rays and the purple would become so purple, that I doubted I’d ever actually seen purple before this.

 I hovered, still, and watched, struggling to keep holding my breath as it seemed to spot me.
 For a moment, we looked at each other.
-We made eye contact, this beautiful creature and I, me waving my hands to stay in place, and him waving his royal tentacles.
+It felt like we made eye contact, this beautiful creature and I, me waving my hands to stay in place, and him waving his royal tentacles.
 We looked at each other, and then I ran out of breath.

-When I came up, I understood.
-When I came up, I finally got it.
+When I came up, I was changed.
+When I came up, the world was different.
 I was just nine, but I’d just connected with a vibrant purple octopus at the bottom of the ocean while free-diving, gearless in French Polynesia.
 You don’t really recover from that.
 Your life is forever altered after that.
 I was only nine, but this time I got it.